v 3.7.web 2025

 Wartime chess sets

-Reflecting wartime austerity during the 1940s, simple travel sets, where chessmen were represented by symbols printed onto card or wooden tokens, were sent to soldiers on the front or in Red Cross parcels to prisoner-of-war camps.
+Reflecting wartime austerity during the 1940s, simple travel sets, where chessmen were represented by symbols printed onto card or wooden tokens, were sent to soldiers on the front or in Red Cross parcels to prisoner-of-war camps (such as this one from the World Chess Hall of Fame, St. Louis, Missouri).
 Turned over, they could do as draughts men.

 1944